Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 The flow is still authored in a network-isolated Azure Machine Learning workspace.
 To deploy in App Service in this architecture, the flows need to be containerized and pushed to the Azure Container Registry that is accessible through private endpoints to the App Service.

-## Deploy
+## Deployment guide

+Follow these instructions to deploy this example to your Azure subscription, try out what you've deployed, and learn how to clean up those resources.

 > [!WARNING]
 > The deployment steps assume you have an application landing zone already provisioned through your subscription vending process.
-This deployment will not work unless you have permission to managed subnets on a existing virtual network and means to ensure private endpoint DNS configuration (such as platform provided DINE Azure Policy).
+This deployment will not work unless you have permission to manage subnets on a existing virtual network and means to ensure private endpoint DNS configuration (such as platform provided DINE Azure Policy).
 It also requires your platform team to have required NVA allowances on the hub's egress firewall.

 ### Prerequisites